xian-ran/prestackPro-Manual/spectral-decomposition.md

 * Stacked Volumes
 * Partial Stacked Volumes
-* Pre-stack Data, i.e. gathers
+* Prestack Data, i.e. gathers

 Spectral Decomposition is performed on the fly, with the user controlling the frequencies and blending.
 Spectral Decomposition maps can be saved and reopened to reproduce the same RGB blend at a later date.
 Full volume export of the frequencies is also available.
 The method used is the Gabor-Morlet transform, with default settings set for Octave spacing.